paulprojectp/ai-sports-almanac2/README.md

 `MONGODB_DB_NAME` controls which database the predictions are stored in.
 The default is `ai-sports-almanac` if the variable is omitted.

+The update script queries **four** different LLM providers (OpenAI, Anthropic, Grok and DeepSeek) for each game.
+Ensure all API keys are configured or the script will fall back to basic predictions.

 The prediction service and the demo page both use OpenAI's `gpt-4o` model for consistency.

 ## Running locally